 She is represented as the queen of Olympus right next to Zeus.

 It is not possible to describe Hera as beautiful, but one thing is certain, Hera is magnificent.
 She often wears a threefold crown, which reveals Hera’s connection to the Great Goddess who was worshiped before the gods of Olympus.

 Hera is accompanied by a peacock, and Hera is a goddess famous for her anger.
 This anger is justified because as you have read above, Zeus is a womanizer.
-It is not possible for Hera to understand these escapades, but she directs her anger at the women whom Zeus is debauched.
+It is not possible for Hera to understand these escapades, but she directs her anger at the woman whom Zeus is debauched.

 She threatens Zeus’ mistresses with death.
 This anger sometimes cost Hera dearly, even once the king of the gods, Zeus, hung her upside down from Olympos.
 Even such situations do not detract from Hera’s charisma, and she has always been on the side of Zeus.

 After Prince Paris sneered at him, she intervened in the Trojan War and affected the course of the war.
 Hera is the mother of Ares, the mighty and fierce god of war, and Hephaestus, the blacksmith god of Olympus.

 Hera was highly revered as the god of marriage and childbirth in Ancient Greece.
 She is especially honored at Argos and Samos, where one of the greatest Greek temples is located.

 Athena Parthenos (Virgin), born from the forehead of Zeus, was the most distinguished and bright child of Zeus.
 In Athens, she was often depicted as a warrior goddess with her spear and shield.

 She won a battle with Poseidon and became the protector of the city.
 Poseidon created a spring of water, and Athena created an olive tree, symbolizing peace and abundance.